henson-insitu/henson/README.md

 make
 ```

+CMake accepts the following options:

+  - `-Duse_boost=on` to switch from `libcoro` to Boost.Context
+  - `-Dregenerate-wrapper=on` to regenerate MPI wrappers for the specific implementation you are using (requires Python)
+  - `-Dpython=off` to disable building Python bindings
+  - `-Dmpi-wrappers=off` to not include MPI wrappers into `libhenson`

 When building your own executables, it's important to pass certain flags to the
 compiler and to the linker.
 Compiler needs to prepare position-independent code;
 for executables, GCC and Clang need option `-fPIE` to do so.
-(In CMake, this options is added automatically when
+(In CMake, this option is added automatically when
 `CMAKE_POSITION_INDEPENDENT_CODE` is `on`.)

 We need to make sure the linker exposes all symbols that `henson` needs.
 Under